Reusable EEG electrodes could be a source bacteria causing HAI1

 electrodes are contaminated1

-A recent multi-center study examined whether cleaned, ready-for-patient-use reusable EEG electrodes harbored bacteria that could lead to human infection.1
+A recent multi-center study examined whether cleaned, ready-for-patient-use reusable EEG electrodes harboured bacteria that could lead to human infection.1

-Download a free copy of the multi-center Study.
+Download the summary of the multi-center Study now.

 Are you putting your patients at risk?

 All in- and out-patients are at risk of HAI.
 Certain patient groups are at a higher risk, such as patients cared for in specialized areas or in high-dependency units.4

 EEG electrodes are semi-critical devices applied on abraded skin.
 Study results show a high number of cleaned ready-to-use reusable EEG electrodes contaminated with at-risk or potential risk bacteria.1 Thus, it may be advisable to re-evaluate cleaning methods and general standard practices for EEG electrodes.1

 Alternatively, single-use EEG electrodes may be considered to minimize the potential risk of patient-to-patient cross-contamination.1

 See our cup electrode Get free sample

 It is costly, complex and time consuming to disinfect